mmp17/mmp17/README.md

-# Muzaffar Mirzaev

-### Full-stack Developer at Top Core System Co.
+Hi there 👋 I am Muzaffar, Full-stack Developer at Top Core System Co.
 Ltd.

 - 🚀 Passionate full-stack developer with solid hands-on experience in building modern web applications.
 - 🎯 Adaptable, proactive, and always eager to learn and explore new technologies.